 Around the globe, Covid-19-related travel restrictions are easing.
-In Australia, where a low infection rate has been recorded in comparison to countries such as the US and the UK, protocol remains in place to prevent new spikes in cases.
-Culture Trip unpicks the latest developments.
+In Australia, where a low infection rate has been recorded in comparison to countries such as the United States and the UK, protocols remain in place to prevent new spikes in cases.

 The government outlines that travel restrictions, including the status of borders and quarantine measures, are up to individual states and territories to enforce.
 However, travel is restricted to remote communities, such as Amata and Aurukun, to help protect community elders and the vulnerable.

-Otherwise, restrictions have eased in Victoria and there is no limit on the distance you can travel.
-This also goes for leaving or entering the state, but Victoria residents are asked to be clued up on restrictions at destinations.
+As of 8 July, the NSW-Victoria border is closed due to a spike in Covid-19 cases in Victoria.
+Elsewhere, there is no limit on the distance you can travel, unless you live in Greater Melbourne.
+This also goes for leaving or entering the state, but Victoria residents are asked to keep themselves informed on restrictions at destinations.

 There is a blanket ban on overseas travel, except for a few unique circumstances.
 This includes diplomats, who under the Vienna Convention are granted the freedom of movement and travel.

 Although Australia’s borders are closed, Australian citizens, residents and immediate family members can travel to the continent.
 On arrival, travellers will undergo a health screening before a mandatory 14-day quarantine.
 Territory travel restrictions may also be enforced.